fivebinaries/cip-metadata-communication-example/README.md

 ```

+### Message formating

+The content of the message needs to be split into chunks of 64 bytes strings, as in the [chunks.js](./chunks.js) example.

+### Proof of concept: Message board communication

-To fetch the related metadata communication labeld as `1990` and therefore the "message
+We are providing an example to fetch the related metadata communication labeled as `1990` and therefore the "message
 board communication" related to the pool id `26b17b78de4f035dc0bfce60d1d3c3a8085c38dcce5fb8767e518bed`.

 ```